Industrial Hemp Cultivation

 California Industrial Hemp Regulations

-For information regarding cannabis, please refer to the County’s Socially Equitable Cannabis Program.
+For more info on cannabis, please see the County’s Socially Equitable Cannabis Program.